w3c/webappsec-suborigins/specs/suborigins/spec.markdown

 The Unicode serialization of a suborigin is the value returned by the following
 algorithm:

-1. If the origin is not a scheme/host/port triple, with or without a suborigin namespace, then return the string
+1. If the origin portion of the suborigin pair is not a scheme/host/port triple, then return the string

      null

     (i.e., the code point sequence U+006E, U+0075, U+006C, U+006C) and abort
     these steps.

-2. Otherwise, if the origin has a suborigin namespace:
+2. Otherwise, if the suborigin-namespace portion of the suborigin pair is not
+   null:

     1. Let suffix be the string "+".

-    2. Append the suborigin namespace to suffix.
+    2. Append the suborigin-namespace portion of the suborigin pair to suffix.

     3. Append suffix to the scheme part of the origin triple.